-The Museum's Educator Guides provide detailed information for educators to plan focused field trips aligned with Illinois State Learning Standards.
+The Museum's Educator Guides provide detailed information for educators to plan focused field trips.
 Each guide presents an exhibition introduction, gallery overviews, guiding questions, along with pre, during, and post field trip ideas.
 Download our Educator Guides below to help you plan a successful, meaningful field trip for your students.

 Early Societies of the Americas - MAPS 7th Grade Curriculum Explore Pre-Columbian social systems of the Americas through inquiry.